fidel4080/simple-website/README.md

 # simple-website
-Just a simple website using html and css
+Just a simple website using HTML and CSS
+It is one of my first websites made while learning web development